 Under Victoria’s water plan, Water for Victoria, the water sector committed to be a leader in climate change mitigation in Victoria.
 This involves achieving net-zero emissions by 2050.
-Beyond this, Victoria’s four Melbourne metropolitan water corporations committed to try to achieve net-zero by 2030.
-This is 20 years ahead of schedule.
+Beyond this, Victoria’s four Melbourne metropolitan water corporations are exploring whether they can achieve net-zero emissions by 2030, 20 years ahead of schedule.

 To put the sector on the right path to achieving net-zero emissions by 2050, each of Victoria’s 19 water corporations has committed to ambitious 2025 emissions reduction targets.
 These targets are formalised in the Statement of Obligation (Emissions Reduction) (PDF, 1.9 MB) or Word version (DOCX, 51.4 KB).
 The Statement also sets out the water sector’s emissions reduction priorities, affordability priorities, and rules for calculating emissions.
 Collectively, the water corporations’ targets represent a 42% reduction in emissions from a 2011-2016 average baseline.

 Each Victorian water corporation has its own 2025 emissions reduction target.
 These targets are outlined below in both tonnes of carbon dioxide equivalent and as a percentage reduction from baseline.

 |2025 yearly emissions target|

 |Emissions reduction from baseline (t CO2-e)||Emissions reduction from baseline (%)|